 You can either cut your cannabis plants down at the bottom or hang them upside down if you want them to dry correctly.
 Some cannabis growers also prefer cutting off their plants' branches and then turning their plants to dry.

 Besides, you can cut off buds from your plants and then lay them out in readiness for drying.
 While drying the buds, you can opt to either dry them on a rack or screen.

 Before drying your cannabis, get rid of those excess fan leaves.
 Preferably, get rid of all the big fan leaves, though you can further trim the extra small, fan leaves.
 Cutting such fan leaves helps improve the overall appearance of the buds.
 Excess leaves can make your buds to be harsher.

 Your cannabis harvest needs an optimal environment for it to dry correctly.
 Ideally, the optimal drying environment for cannabis is around 21 degrees Celsius.
 To get the optimal drying environment for your cannabis, you require the right tools.

-The equipment you require includes an air conditioner, dehumidifier, an evaporative cooler, a heater, and a humidifier.
+The equipment you require includes an air conditioner, a dehumidifier, an evaporative cooler, a heater, and a humidifier.

 However, don't dry your cannabis in a microwave since it will smell awful and taste horrible.
 Cannabis can cause paranoia or migraine if dried in a microwave.
-Quick-drying your cannabis can compromise on the cannabis curing process, (which will be covered next in this guide).
+Quick-drying your cannabis can compromise the cannabis curing process, (which will be covered next in this guide).

 Furthermore, drying cannabis in mildly, hot temperatures can ruin the valuable smells in it.
-Besides, it significantly affects your cannabis' terpene profile.
+Besides, it significantly affects your cannabis terpene profile.